Nan Goldin: Life and work

 Goldin's first solo show, held in Boston in 1973, was based on her photographic journeys among the city's gay and transgender communities, to which she had been introduced by her friend David Armstrong.
 While living in downtown Boston at age 18, Goldin "fell in with the drag queens," living with them and photographing them.
 Among her work from this period is Ivy wearing a fall, Boston (1973).
 Unlike some photographers who were interested in psychoanalyzing or exposing the queens, Goldin admired and respected their sexuality.
 Goldin said, "My desire was to show them as a third gender, as another sexual option, a gender option.
 And to show them with a lot of respect and love, to kind of glorify them because I really admire people who can re-create themselves and manifest their fantasies publicly.
 I think it's brave".

 Goldin admitted to being romantically in love with a queen during this period of her life in a Q&A with Bomb "I remember going through a psychology book trying to find something about it when I was nineteen.
 There was one little chapter about it in an abnormal psych book that made it sound so ...
 I don't know what they ascribed it to, but it was so bizarre.
 And that's where I was at that time in my life".

 Goldin describes her life as having been completely immersed in that of the queens.
 "I lived with them; it was my whole focus.
 Everything I did – that's who I was all the time.
 And that's who I wanted to be".
-However, upon attending the School of the Museum of Fine Arts in Boston, when her professors told her to go back and photograph queens again, Goldin admitted her work was not the same as when she had lived with them.
+However, upon attending the School of the Museum of Fine Arts, Boston, when her professors told her to go back and photograph queens again, Goldin admitted her work was not the same as when she had lived with them.
 Goldin graduated from the School of the Museum of Fine Arts in 1977/1978, where she had worked mostly with Cibachrome prints, but also had begun showing slides.
 Her work from this period is associated with the Boston School of Photography.

 Following graduation, Goldin moved to New York City.
 She began documenting the post-punk new-wave music scene, along with the city's vibrant, post-Stonewall gay subculture of the late 1970s and early 1980s.
 Her first slideshow in New York was at the birthday party of Frank Zappa at the Mudd Club, with her boyfriend acting as deejay, while on another occasion a live band (the Del Byzanteens featuring Jim Jarmusch) accompanied the screening.
 A first exposure to a wider audience was her participation in the 1981 exhibition New York/New Wave at PS1.